 Bible Reference: 1 Kings chapter 3

 Back Story: When Solomon ascended to king of Israel, he may have been as young as 20 years (1 Kings 3:7, NIV, text note).
 In the first few years of his reign, he strengthens his kingship by having several enemies killed or removing them from their powerful positions.
-In about his third year as king, Solomon went to Gibeon to offer sacrifices to God.
-At this time, the tabernacle and the altar of burnt offerings were located at Gibeon.
 God appeared to Solomon in a dream and asked Solomon what God could give him.
 Solomon’s answered that he wanted a discerning heart to govern the people of Israel and distinguish between right and wrong (1 Kings 3:9).
-Essentially, Solomon asked for wisdom in administering justice.
-God told Solomon that he would give him not only wisdom but wealth and honor.
+Essentially, Solomon asked for wisdom to administer justice.
+God told Solomon that he would give him not only wisdom, but wealth and honor.
 Further, God told Solomon if he keeps God’s commands and decrees, God will give him long life.

-Story Line: Soon after God promised Solomon wisdom to govern Israel, Solomon’s reputation for wisdom debuted.
-It occurred through a ruling on the petition by two women.
-Solomon was seated on his throne in the petition hall when two prostitutes brought him a problem (1 Kings 3:16-28).
-Solomon knew that prostitution was illegal under Jewish law (Deuteronomy 23:18); however, he also knew that prostitution was fairly common.
-Many prostitutes were slaves; they earned money for their food and a place to sleep by giving their bodies to men who paid money to their masters.
-Often, women with no men (son, father, brother) in their lives turned to prostitution to have food.
+Story Line: Soon after God promised Solomon wisdom to govern Israel, Solomon’s reputation for wisdom increased It occurred through a ruling on the petition by two women.
+Two prostitutes brought him a problem (1 Kings 3:16-28).
+Solomon knew that prostitution was displeasing to God (Deuteronomy 23:18); however, he also knew that prostitution was fairly common.
+Many prostitutes were slaves.
+They earned money for their food and a place to sleep by giving their bodies to men who paid money to their masters.
+Often, women with no men (son, father, brother) in their lives turned to prostitution to eat.
 Some women were sold to pay the debts of a male relative.

-Neither woman denied their occupation; yet Solomon did not throw them out of his petition hall.
-He gave the claim of the women who engaged in an illegal occupation and lived a socially marginalized life the same consideration as he gave the petition of a wealthy citizen.
-By hearing the petition of the prostitutes, Solomon told the Israelities that justice demanded that all people be heard respective of status of the petitioner.
+Neither woman denied their occupation; yet Solomon didn’t throw them out of his petition hall.
+He gave the claim of the women who engaged in prostitution and lived a socially marginalized life the same consideration as he gave the petition of a wealthy citizen.
+By hearing the petition of the prostitutes, Solomon told the Israelites that justice demanded that all people be heard respective of status of the petitioner.